-Moreover, we extended the construction and analysis of processes to the more general framework of $\mathcal{M}$ -adhesive transformation systems, such that the important category of typed attributed graphs is included.
-Furthermore, the developed techniques are extended to transformation sequences with general match morphisms, i.e. matches do not have to be injective as in the cases before.
-The provided process construction is based on the notion of subobject transformation systems (STSs), which generalises the concept of elementary Petri nets (Rozenberg and Engelfriet1996) being the class of process models for P/T Petri net processes, such that STSs form the class of process models for arbitrary $\mathcal{M}$ -adhesive transformation systems.
+Based on processes for adhesive transformation systems (Baldan et al.2006), we extended the construction and analysis of processes to the more general framework of \mathcal{M} -adhesive transformation systems, which includes the important category of typed attributed graphs.
+Furthermore, the developed techniques are extended to transformation sequences with general match morphisms, i.e. matches are not required to be injective as in the cases before.
+The provided process construction is based on the notion of subobject transformation systems (STSs), which generalises the concept of elementary Petri nets (Rozenberg and Engelfriet1996) being the class of process models for P/T Petri net processes, such that STSs form the class of process models for arbitrary \mathcal{M} -adhesive transformation systems.
 As pointed out in Sec.
-2.1, the concept of extremal $\mathcal{E}$ - $\mathcal{M}$ -factorization has been introduced in (Braatz et al.2010), which is important for NAC-consistency of our new concept of NAC-schemata for transformation rules.
+2.1, the concept of extremal \mathcal{E} - \mathcal{M} -factorization has been introduced in (Braatz et al.2010), which is important for NAC-consistency of our new concept of NAC-schemata for transformation rules.
 Furthermore, several results concerning finite objects and finitary categories in (Braatz et al.2010) will be useful for further application domains and application scenarios.

-Some of the problems addressed in this paper are similar to those considered in the process semantics (Kleijn and Koutny2004) and unfolding (Baldan2000; Braatz et al.2004) of Petri nets with inhibitor arcs, and actually we could have used some sort of inhibitor arcs to model the inhibiting effect of NACs in the process skeleton of a derivation.
+Some of the problems addressed in this paper are similar to those considered in the process semantics (Kleijn and Koutny2004) and unfolding (Baldan et al.2004; Braatz et al.2004) of Petri nets with inhibitor arcs, and actually we could have used some sort of inhibitor arcs to model the inhibiting effect of NACs in the process skeleton of a derivation.
 However, we would have needed some kind of "generalised" inhibitor nets, where a transition is connected to several (inhibiting) places and can fire if at least one of them is unmarked.
 To avoid the burden of introducing yet another model of nets, we preferred to stick to a direct encoding of the process of a derivation into a standard marked P/T nets.